 Overwintering pests usually come out in the spring or during warm spells in the winter.
 When the sun (or your HVAC system) warms the voids of your home, the pests will become active, assuming the worse of winter is over and you’ll see them begin to emerge indoors.
 They enter living rooms, bedrooms, and kitchens through little cracks and crevices in the floors, walls, and ceilings.
 Their appearance indoors is accidental, as they are really seeking to head back outdoors.
 But some get confused and head further into the structure instead.
 If you see stink bugs, Asian lady beetles, cluster flies, boxelder bugs or pine seed bugs in the spring, chances are you have an overwintering pest problem.

-The only way to take care of an overwintering pest problem is to prevent them from getting in your home in the first place.
+The best way to take care of an overwintering pest problem is to prevent overwintering pests from entering your house in the fall.

 The first step is to identify openings, gaps and other entry points pests use to get into your house.
 While sealing insects completely out may not be realistic, every little bit helps.
 In fact, with a little effort, you can make a big difference in the number of uninvited pests and rodents you entertained this winter.

 The joint between two bricks is generally a little lower than the face of the bricks and, will create a gap when straight elements of construction lay across it (such as siding and molding).
 Here you can see a slim crack along the line of bricks where insects enter your home.
 Also, notice the gap under the steel plate that overtops the door.
 These gaps should be closed with a sealant.